magarenzo/AlphabetizeJS/README.md

 # AlphabetizeJS &#128292;

-Quickly alphabetize a list of strings
+Quickly alphabetize a list of words

 ## Demo